Home » Symptoms » Dog Symptoms A-Z » Bleeding, Crusts, Pustules on the Skin, Mostly in the Head Area

 Basics and possible causes

-The skin is the largest organ of the dog and plays an essential role as a barrier against environmental factors, pathogens, and physical damage.
-Changes such as bleeding, crusts, and pustules indicate that this barrier is compromised.
+The skin is the dog’s largest organ and plays an essential role as a barrier against environmental factors, pathogens, and physical damage.
+Changes such as Bleeding, Crusts, and Pustules indicate that this barrier is compromised.
 These symptoms can be caused by a variety of factors that often interact with each other.

-A common cause of such skin changes are infections.
-Bacterial skin infections, also known as pyoderma, are common in dogs.
-They often occur secondary to other skin problems such as allergies or injuries that weaken the skin barrier and promote the penetrationPenetration describes the entry or permeation of a substance or organism into a body or material.
-In medicine, it can refer to the penetration of microorganisms into tissues or the insertion of instruments into the body. of bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
-Some types of bacteria are beneficial or even essential to life, while others can cause disease..
+A common cause of such Skin changes is infections.
+Bacterial Skin infections, also known as pyoderma, occur frequently in dogs.
+They often develop secondary to other skin problems such as allergies or injuries that weaken the skin barrier and allow bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+Some types of bacteria are beneficial or even essential to life, while others can cause disease. to enter.

 Allergies are another common cause of skin problems in dogs.
-They can be triggered by environmental allergens such as pollen, mold, or house dust mites, as well as food allergies.
-Allergic reactions lead to itching and scratching, which can damage the skin and promote infections.
+They can be triggered by environmental allergens such as pollen, mold, or dust mites, as well as food allergies.
+Allergic reactions lead to Itching and Scratching, which can damage the skin and promote infections.

 Autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
-Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus., in which the dog’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. attacks its own skin cells, can also lead to bleeding, crusts, and pustules.
+Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus., where the dog’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. attacks its own skin cells, can also lead to Bleeding, Crusts, and Pustules.
 Examples include pemphigus and lupus erythematosus.
-However, these conditions are less common than infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
+However, these diseases are rarer than infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
 It also refers to diseases caused by such pathogens. or allergic causes.

 Typical accompanying symptoms